gerardbm/vimrc/README.md

 ## General settings:

 The `<Leader>` key is ",": it's enabled only in 'Normal mode' to avoid the delay time when typing it from 'Insert mode'.
 The map `<C-c>` is used as `<Escape>` from any mode.
-Three cursor shapes (block, vertical and horizontal) are defined for Vim and Neovim for the terminals URxvt and XTerm (even into tmux); it also works in gnome-terminal, terminator and termite.
-Default encoding is UTF-8.
+Three cursor shapes (block, vertical and horizontal) are defined for Vim and Neovim for the terminals URxvt and XTerm (even into tmux); it also works in the last versions of gnome-terminal, terminator, termite and st. Default encoding is UTF-8.
 Color support: 256 colors for Vim and Neovim.

 Navigate easily between buffers, tabs, windows and tmux panes.
 Navigate between syntax warnings/errors, between misspelled words, between searches, between vimgrep results, between GitGutter hunks and between git history (using fugitive plugin).